Scholarships

 Amount: varies from a book loan to full tuition, room/board

-Criteria: must maintain 3.0 cumulative GPA and be enrolled in and successfully complete a minimum of 12 semester hours
+Criteria: must maintain 3.0 cumulative GPA and be enrolled in an successfully complete a minimum of 12 semester hours

 Amount: varies